 Jeremy Harwood has made a surveyable book about the Second World War in the air.
-The book is divided into five chapters that tell about the fjordinitiation of the war, the Blitzkrieg, the years after that and the end of the war.
+The book is divided into five chapters that tell about the initiation of the war, the Blitzkrieg, the years after that and the end of the war.
 Within these chapters Harwood zooms in on the most important events that took place throughout time.
 To be short, when reading -and especially also when viewing- this book, you walk through the war.

 The book deals with all kind of operations, ‘battles’ and attacks all around the world, varying from photo exploration missions to show the advance of the enemy or the extent of devastation, till the attack on Pearl Harbour, attacks on ships in the big ocean and on the German dams.
 The photos come from allied countries as well as from the axis powers.
 The chapters contain numerous text boxes with information about the airplanes and the technical developments.
 The focus of the book is the airplane as weapon and means to destroy and explore.